-How to Tame Your Baby Hairs (Once and for All)
+How to Tame (or Embrace) Your Baby Hairs

 Step 1: Water them down.
 Baby hairs need to be completely wet in order to style them.
 This doesn’t mean you have to do a full shampoo every time you want to style your fine hairs, but instead just reach for a mist bottle and spritz along your hairline to dampen the strands (a good splash works too).

 Step 3: Set the strands.
-Grab a toothbrush and mist the bristles with a medium- to firm-hold hair spray, like Oscar Blandi’s Lacca Medium Hold Hairspray ($25), then gently brush over the baby hairs along the hairline and into place.
+Grab a toothbrush and mist the bristles with a medium- to firm-hold hair spray, like Sachajuan Strong & Flexible Hairspray ($35) that provides a secure hold without the feel or look of product buildup, then gently brush over the baby hairs along the hairline and into place.
 If you don’t want to buy another toothbrush, grab a tissue instead.
 Spritz a folded tissue with a small amount of hair spray and slide it across your hairline, smoothing down any stubborn baby hairs along the way.
-And if you are not a fan of hair spray, you can opt out for a styling cream instead, like Living Proof’s No Frizz Nourishing Styling Cream ($36).
-You can apply the cream with your fingertip or put a dab of it onto a toothbrush to smooth over flyaways.
+And if you are not a fan of hair spray, you can opt out for a styling cream like Living Proof’s No Frizz Nourishing Styling Cream ($37) instead.
+You can apply the cream with your fingertips or put a dab of it onto a toothbrush to smooth over flyaways.

 The other option?
 Embrace your baby hairs.
 The baby hair trend has been taking off even with celebs like Rihanna sporting the look.
 So what hairstyles can perfectly mask and incorporate your pesky wisps?
 Any messy hairstyle, really.
-You’ll look adorably undone with messy locks that are loosely tied in a braid, bun, or ponytail.
-A messy braid will allow you to twist and hide stray baby hairs without having to use any products; the wispy hairs instead will just look like a part of the style.
-A half-up ’do is also another perfect style for making baby hairs part of your look.
-Tying up half of your hair by either clipping or pinning the top section will not only add to the body of the style, but will also overshadow any lingering baby hairs.
+You’ll look perfectly undone with messy locks that are loosely tied in a braid, bun, or ponytail.
+A messy braid will allow you to twist and hide stray baby hairs without having to use any products—the wispy hairs instead will just look like a part of the style.
+A half-up style is also another perfect way to make baby hairs part of your look.
+Tying up half of your hair by either clipping or pinning the top section will not only add to the body of the style, but it will also overshadow any lingering baby hairs.